TheLostLambda/blocky/README.md

 * Add some tests for the random responses?
 * Add Minecraft colours and formatting to server messages
 * Fix hanging processes (on failed sudo)
+* Make string matching a bit more fuzzy

 ## Commands
 * Get player location: `/execute positioned as {name} run teleport {name} ~ ~ ~`